 Answer: It may be that such an event has a clear business purpose.
-You should discuss the detail with your line manager and Divisional CEO before accepting the invitation and only if approved should you accept it.
+You should discuss the detail with your line manager and Divisional CEO before accepting the invitation and only accept it if approved.

 Fair competition

 We compete fairly and honestly, observing all applicable anti-trust and competition laws.
 We must: